niolabs/docs/docs/components/snmp.md

 ## Behavior

-The SNMP component can be configured to work as an agent that can issue traps asynchronously or respond to requests synchronously as follows:
+The SNMP component can be configured to work as an agent that can issue traps asynchronously or respond to requests synchronously.

 * Asynchronous mode sends traps whenever a service changes its status, and the new status is configured as part of the `status_traps` setting.
 * Synchronous mode allows retrieving the system uptime and service statuses.